 I just tested positive at work for amphetamine s.
 I take caffeine pills, omeprazole,rantitine, and goodies powders.
 All four are in excess.
 But thats it.
 No illegal anything.
 How the hell is this possible?!!!
 Please help

-McMinn County Tennessee Posted over 2 years ago
+McMinn County Tennessee Posted almost 3 years ago

 Does Georgia allow for parents of disabled minor children to be paid for caring for their child?
 If so, how can I contact the correct agency & ask the correct questions to get the funding?